 - Provide time and support for both learning and practicing learned skills.

-And of course, it’s essential to choose a writing trainer and program that supports your company culture and matches how you value quality writing.
+And of course, it’s essential to choose an effective business writing course and program that supports your company culture and matches how you value quality writing.
 Canned, one-size-fits-all training can miss the mark, leaving participants struggling to apply learning to their specific needs and challenges.
-Look for a program that’s customized to meet your company’s needs and industry; type of writing (standard operating procedures, scientific writing); and individual challenges.
+Look for effective writing classes that are customized to meet your company’s needs and industry; type of writing (standard operating procedures, scientific writing); and individual challenges.
 Then, within an environment of support, watch your investment take root and your employees thrive.